ut-ras/Dancebot/README.md

 Dancing Bot

 ## Oscillator
 Wrapper for the Arduino Servo.h class that inputs sinusoidal parameters instead of a position.
-Periodically samples the desired sin wave to update the position of the motor and move in sinusoidal oscillation.
+Periodically samples the desired sin wave to update the position of the servo.
+Simple sinusoidal oscillation.